AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/electronically-sign-a-document.md

 # Electronically signing a document

-Learn how easy it is to sign a document that has been sent to you with Adobe Sign.
+In this video tutorial, you'll learn how easy it is to sign a document that has been sent to you with Adobe Sign.

 >[!VIDEO](https://video.tv.adobe.com/v/17360?hidetitle=true)